 For example, it's supposed to be -- it's supposed to produce a projection, if I multiply by a b, so I take P times b, I'm supposed to project that vector b to the nearest point in the column space.
-OK.

 Then what do I get when I apply the projection P?
 So I'm projecting into the column space but I'm starting with a vector in this case that's already in the column space, so of course when I project it I get B again, right.

 And I want to show you how that comes out of this formula.